cgpeanut/gcp-deployment-manager/README.md

 API - Application Programming Interface - Access Cloud APIs from server applications in a wide variety of popular programming languages.
     Google Cloud SDK
     Google Cloud Libraries
-* The main virtuie of APIs is that they facilitate the relationship between two applications to exchange messages or data.
+The main virtue of APIs is that they facilitate the relationship between two applications to exchange messages or data.

 ```
 ```